hachyderm/security/reports/2022-12-02/README.md

 ## Edge (CDN) Summary

 The overall risk profile of our CDN is **LOW RISK**.
-The overall risk profile of our code infrastructure is **UNKNOWN**.
+The overall risk profile of our code infrastructure is **MEDIUM RISK**.

 The following alias names will be used in the report.